meeb/tubesync/README.md

 playlists from YouTube to local directories and update your media server once media is downloaded.

-If you want to watch YouTube videos in particular quality or settings from your local media server, then TubeSync is for you.
+If you want to watch YouTube videos, in a particular quality, from your local media server then TubeSync is for you.
 Internally, TubeSync is a web interface wrapper on `yt-dlp` and `ffmpeg` with a task scheduler.

 There are several other web interfaces to YouTube and `yt-dlp` all with varying features and implementations.
-TubeSync's largest difference is full PVR experience of updating media servers and better selection of media formats.
-Additionally, to be as hands-free as possible, TubeSync has gradual retrying of failures with back-off timers so media which fails to download will be retried for an extended period making it, hopefully, quite reliable.
+TubeSync's main difference is the full PVR experience of updating media servers and better selection of media formats.
+In an effort to be as *hands-free* as possible TubeSync includes gradually retrying failed tasks using back-off timers.
+Meaning media which fails to download will be retried for an extended period making it, hopefully, quite reliable.

 # Latest container image